InserirAquiNome/crypto/crypto_cat.md

 PGP is very useful.

-PGP stands for *Pretty good privacy* and can be used to send a message to a recipient, using his public key, that he only can read with his private key.
+PGP stands for *Pretty Good Privacy* and can be used to send a message to a recipient, using his public key, that he only can read with his private key.

 In other words it's possible to send an encrypted message to someone only knowing something that everyone else knows.
 But if that person can prove that the thing that everyone else knows is really his, he can decrypt the message.